hr097/AMS-Attendance-Management-Software/SOFTWARE SETUP/SETUP FILE/instructions-readme.md

 5) You can install EXE as well MSI FILE

-Tip : if MSI is not running on your device then try MSI FILE
+Tip : if EXE is not running on your device then try MSI FILE